Johnny Shines is born in Frazier, Tennessee, on 26 April 1915.

 The album Chicago/The Blues/Today! is released in 1965 and includes some contributions from Johnny.
 They are well received and this leads him back on to the blues circuit.
 During the following decade and a half he works non-stop, recording and playing concerts and festivals.

 In 1969 Willie Dixon recruits Johnny for a new ensemble, the Chicago Blues All-Stars.
+People who have studied the blues on college campuses or through online universities are most likely familiar with the Chicago Blues All-Stars.

 Johnny begins playing concerts with Robert Junior Lockwood.
 The partnership is a lasting one.
 They tour worldwide and later record two albums together for the Rounder Record label, Hangin' On and Mister Blues Is Back to Stay.